-Kenmore Mercy Hospital Project Initiatives and Roll Out by Year and by Site
+Mercy Hospital of Buffalo Project Initiatives and Roll Out by year and site:

 (1) Collaborate with Erie County Department of Health to charter a multi-organizational taskforce that will kick off before year end 2019.
 (2) Form an internal adhoc advisory group that will serve to support the work of Catholic Health representatives on the County taskforce.